Moroccans: Arab dynasties (1549–present)

 The major migration to the region by Arab tribes was in the 11th century when the tribes of Banu Hilal and Banu Sulaym, along with others, were sent by the Fatimids to defeat a Berber rebellion and then settle in the Maghreb.
 These tribes advanced in large numbers all the way to Morocco, contributing to a more extensive ethnic, genetic, cultural, and linguistic Arabization in the region.
 The Arab tribes of Maqil migrated to the Maghreb a century later and even immigrated southwards to Mauritania.

 From 1549, a series of Arab dynasties arose.
 First the Saadian dynasty who ruled from 1549 to 1659, and then the 'Alawi dynasty, who remain in power since the 17th century.
 Both dynasties are Sharifian.

 Under the Saadian dynasty, the country repulsed Ottoman incursions and a Portuguese invasion at the battle of Ksar el Kebir in 1578.
 The reign of Ahmad al-Mansur brought new wealth and prestige to the Sultanate, and a large expedition to West Africa inflicted a crushing defeat on the Songhay Empire in 1591.
 However, managing the territories across the Sahara proved too difficult.
 After the death of al-Mansur the country was divided among his sons.
+The Saadi dynasty is credited with the birth of a Moroccan national consciousness.
+Historian Dahiru Yahaya describes it as the "most lasting impact that the Saʿdīs had upon Morocco".

 In 1666, Morocco was reunited by the Arab 'Alawi dynasty, who have been the ruling house of Morocco ever since.
 Morocco was facing aggression from Spain and the Ottoman Empire lies pressing westward.
 The 'Alawis succeeded in stabilizing their position, and while the kingdom was smaller than previous ones in the region, it remained quite wealthy.
 Against the opposition of local tribes Ismail Ibn Sharif (1672–1727) began to create a unified state.

 Morocco was the first nation to recognize the fledgling United States as an independent nation in 1777.
 In the beginning of the American Revolution, American merchant ships in the Atlantic Ocean were subject to attack by the Barbary pirates.
 On 20 December 1777, Morocco's Sultan Mohammed III declared that American merchant ships would be under the protection of the sultanate and could thus enjoy safe passage.
 The Moroccan-American Treaty of Friendship, signed in 1786, stands as the U.S.'s oldest non-broken friendship treaty.